luminus-framework/luminus/resources/md/middleware.md

 ## Adding custom middleware

-Since Luminus uses Ring for routing the application handler is a standard Ring handler and can be wrapped in middleware just like you would in any other Ring based application.
+Since Luminus uses Ring for routing, the application handler is a standard Ring handler and can be wrapped in middleware just like you would in any other Ring based application.